3ポリシー

 Educational Philosophy, Goals, and the Ideal Student

-The Kyushu University School of Education aims to develop human resources that can creatively solve problems in various areas of society based on deep insight and an empathetic attitude toward others.
+Kyushu University’s School of Education aims to develop human resources that can creatively solve problems in various areas of society based on deep insight and an empathetic attitude toward others.

 In the School of Education, teaching is designed to develop the following five types of human resources through a system that is based on the theory and practice of pedagogy and psychology.
 To this end, the field is treated as a broad and comprehensive human science, and the education at this institution focuses on human formation and development, as well as technical training.